hashicorp/terraform-website/content/source/docs/cloud/sentinel/import/tfrun.html.md

 * **Value Type:** String.

-Specifies the checksum hash (SHA) that identifies the commit
+Specifies the checksum hash (SHA) that identifies the commit.

 ### Value: `speculative`